Engineering (EGR) at Mountain Empire Community College

 - Applies engineering methods to a semester-long team design project with an emphasis on engineering software involving 2D and 3D computer aided design; data modeling and analysis; and iterative programming solutions.
 Covers design drawings and dimensioning; spreadsheet software usage; mathematical scripting language; and professional practices.Lecture 2 hours.
 Laboratory 2 hours.
 Total 4 hours per week.

-Prerequisite: EGR 121 or departmental permission.3 credits - EGR 125 - Introduction to Engineering Methods
+Prerequisite: EGR 121 or departmental permission.3 credits - EGR 125 - Introduction to Computer Programming for Engineers

-- Applies problem-solving techniques to engineering problems utilizing computer programming and algorithms in a higher level computer language such as FORTRAN, PASCAL, or C++.Lecture 3 hours.
-Laboratory 0-2 hours.
-Total 3-5 hours per week.
+- Introduces computers, their architecture and software.
+Teaches program development using flowcharts.
+Solves engineering problems involving programming in languages such as FORTRAN, PASCAL, or C++.Lecture 2-3 hours.
+Laboratory 1-2 hours.
+Total 3-4 hours per week.

 - Introduces programming in a higher level language such as FORTRAN, BASIC or PASCAL, or C++ on the microcomputer.
 Uses the operating system, packaged software and peripheral devices.
 Emphasizes engineering program problem solving.Lecture 1-2 hours.
 Laboratory 1-2 hours.
 Total 2-4 hours per week.